sls-mentor/sls-mentor/README.md

   - [`Lambda: Under maximum memory`](./apps/documentation/docs/rules/underMaxMemory.md): checks that each one of your Lambda functions' memory size is reasonably small.
   - [`Lambda: No maximum timeout`](./apps/documentation/docs/rules/noMaxTimeout.md): checks that your Lambda functions' timeout is not set at the maximum available.
-  - [`Lambda: No provisioned concurrency`](./apps/documentation/docs/rules/noProvisionedConcurrency.md): checks that no Lambda function has provisioned concurrency.
+  - [`Lambda: No provisioned concurrency`](./apps/documentation/docs/rules/noProvisionedConcurrency.md): checks that no Lambda function has provisioned concurrency. concurrency.
+  - [`Lambda: No deprecated runtime`](./apps/documentation//docs/rules/noDeprecatedRuntime.md): checks that your Lambda functions do not run on deprecated runtime.
 - AWS S3:
   - [`S3: Use intelligent tiering`](./apps/documentation/docs/rules/useIntelligentTiering.md): checks that each one of S3 buckets has intelligent tiering enabled.
   - [`S3: Server-side encryption enabled`](./apps/documentation/docs/rules/serverSideEncryptionEnabled.md): checks that server-side encryption is enabled on each S3 bucket.